Submission Guidelines

 Submission types: Authors interested in participating in the workshop are requested to submit either:

 Regular paper (max.
-8 pages + 2 for references) that presents original research, lessons learned, or a well-argued vision related (but not limited) to the topics on variability modelling languages.
+16 pages including references) that presents original research, lessons learned, or a well-argued vision related (but not limited) to the topics on variability modelling languages.

 Short paper (max.
-4 pages + 2 for references) that describes sound new ideas and concepts that are under research or experimental studies.
+9 pages including references) that describes sound new ideas and concepts that are under research or experimental studies.

 Tool paper (max.
-4 pages + 2 for references) that describes a novel tool or sufficient increment of an existing tool targeting variability modelling languages.
+9 pages including references) that describes a novel tool or sufficient increment of an existing tool targeting variability modelling languages.